 You don’t really want to commit, but you might not be honest about it.
 There are all kinds of reasons why you might not really want to commit.
 You still have concerns about some aspect of your partner’s life or personality, or about how you two function as a couple.
-You may see problems that aren’t being addressed properly, but if they don’t, you don’t really want to jump in with both feet.
+You may see problems that aren’t being addressed properly, and if they don’t get addressed, you don’t want to jump in with both feet.

 But why would you not be totally honest about that?
-Especially if you’ve been in “almost but not quite” kind of relationships, you might be desperately wanting to finally meet the “One”, to finally have it work out (if you’re wondering if he or she is “the One”, listen to this podcast)
+Especially if you’ve been in less-than-ideal relationships before, you might be desperate to finally meet the “One”, to finally have it work out (if you’re wondering if he or she is “the One”, listen to this podcast)

-So the path forward here is to be honest about the concerns you have; to tell the truth about problems that need to be addressed.
-If you don’t know how to have conversations like that (many people don’t), you contact us for support or someone else you trust for coaching or mentorship.
+The path forward here is to be honest about the concerns you have; to tell the truth about problems that need to be addressed.
+If you don’t know how to have conversations like that (many people don’t), contact us or someone else you trust for coaching or mentoring support.

 2. You’re trying to commit before you’re ready

 You need recurrence to trust the “us” in relationship.
-You need experience with your partner before you can say, “We’ve been through enough … I trust us to work things out”.
+You need experiences, both good and tough, with your partner before you can say, “We’ve been through enough … I trust us to work things out”.
 There’s no rule for how long that process “should” take.
 For some couples it takes a month, for some a year, for some many years.